-Our Tweenies room for children aged 0 to 2 years
+Our Hedgehogs room for children aged 0 to 2 years

 We also have facilities for nappy changing and potty training with child sized sinks, a separate sleep room with cots and mats, and small dining area.
 There is a comfortable parents room which can be used for breastfeeding.

-Our Toddlers room for children aged 2 to 3 years
+Our Squirrels room for children aged 2 to 3 years

 We also have a small indoor planting area where the children are encouraged to plant seeds and care for the seedlings until they are large enough to transfer to the outdoor garden growing areas.